prabindh/mygpu/README.md

 -- On Hybrid systems/ notebooks with multiple GPUs - Use Nvidia Control Panel to select the Nvidia Processor for the browser, for example by referring to https://alteredqualia.com/texts/optimus/

--- On Tegra systems, Chrome seems to be using SwiftShader by default
+-- On Tegra systems, Chrome seems to be using SwiftShader by default, so perform the manual step of identification as above

-## My GPU is not listed
+## My GPU is not listed <a name="unlisted"></a>

-- File an issue in this repository
+- File and issue at https://github.com/prabindh/mygpu

-## Other references that may be of help
+## References <a name="references"></a>

 - https://patrickorcl.medium.com/compile-with-nvcc-3566fbdfdbf